Going Far Beyond the Traditional Trap and Cheese

 Here at Wingman, we follow a three-step approach to safely and efficiently remove mice.

 Before removing the mice, we need to know how they’re getting in.
-That’s why the very first step is a detailed inspection of both the interior and exterior of the home or business.
+That’s why the very first step is an incredibly lengthy and detailed inspection of both the interior and exterior of the home or business.
 From there, we can determine where the mice are entering and nesting.
 Mice generally don’t venture far from their nests, so we’ll use these locations to set a combination of traps and rodenticide bait stations.
 This eliminates the existing population.

-During the second visit, we seal up the existing entry points and potential entry points.
+During our exclusion project on your home or business, we seal up the existing entry points and potential entry points.
 Even if the openings aren’t being used, we’ll seal them up to prevent the mice from adjusting and gravitating to other areas.
+Typical areas mice use are: ridge vent, roof returns, gable vents, pipe penetrations, and foundation gaps.